haobtc/explorer/README.md

 explorer
 ==========
-Nodejs project for bitcon and altcoins blockchain.
+Blockchain for bitcoin and altcoins

 install
 ==========